Which is better, Algoexpert vs. Interview Cake? Let’s find out.

 Let’s dive deeper into what each one offers.

 Algoexpert offers 160 coding interview questions split into four (4) categories based on their difficulty.

 There are 25 questions under the Easy tab.
-Fifty-five questions under the Medium tab.
-Forty-six questions under the Hard section.
+Fifty-five questions are under the Medium tab.
+Forty-six questions are under the Hard section.
 Finally, 34 questions are under the Tough section.